Brian Wecht: Ninja Sex Party

 Prior to meeting Dan Avidan, Wecht was the musical director of an improv comedy troupe in New York.
 In 2009, Avidan, who had conceptualized Ninja Sex Party and was in search of a bandmate and/or producer, was introduced to Wecht by Julie Katz, a member of Wecht's comedy troupe (who would later be featured in Ninja Sex Party's music video "The Decision"), to whom Avidan had asked if she knew any musicians.

 Specializing in humorous songs, both on stage or in their music videos, the duo started by appearing on various film festivals.
 They regularly published original songs on their YouTube channel, which progressively helped them in becoming popular, as well as studio albums on a regular basis.
 Although he only played keyboards on stage, Wecht performed all instruments on early Ninja Sex Party albums, including piano and drum machines, while Avidan was in charge of all vocals, except for occasional backing or spoken vocals by Wecht.
-Ultimately, the duo was joined by backing band Tupper Ware Remix Party in 2015, after which Wecht focused solely on keyboards for studio recordings.
+Ultimately, the duo was joined by backing band TWRP in 2015, after which Wecht focused solely on keyboards for studio recordings.

 Starbomb

 Wecht's bandmate Dan Avidan had been the co-host of the Let's Play webseries Game Grumps since 2013.
 The same year, Wecht, Avidan, and Avidan's Game Grumps co-host Arin Hanson formed Starbomb.
 This new comedy band followed the humorous style of Ninja Sex Party, but focused on video game parodies.
 The project was officially revealed on December 3, 2013.
 It was quickly followed by a self-titled album on December 17.
-A second album, Player Select, was released on December 16, 2014.

-Starbomb's third album, The TryForce, was released on April 19, 2019.
+A second album, Player Select, was released on December 16, 2014, followed by Starbomb's third album, The TryForce, was released on April 19, 2019.
+Their fourth album "Starbomb Boom: Rise of Lyrics" was released on October 24, 2024.